manav436/sdf_assignment1/README.md

 - `git merge`: [Combines changes from one branch into another.]
 - `git checkout`: [Switches between branches or restores files in the repository.]

+## My Unique Touch

+There are things that set me apart from others:

+- firstly, i can even do work at the last moment.
+- i am fast learner.
+-